zachmccabe/zachmccabe.github.io/index.md

 <div class="space"></div>
 <div class="scan" markdown="1">

-I'm producing Laughing Lost in Briars, a story I like to describe as 1 part nature journal, 1 part digital experiment.
+I'm producing Laughing Lost in Briars, a story that's 1 part nature journal, 1 part digital experiment.
 The project has been running for 9 years now.
 Learn more about [Laughing Lost in Briars.]

 My Beijing [book] for photographers is now free.
 Woo hoo!
 Details in [this FAQ.]